codio/site/source/docs/dashboard/classroom/class-add.html.md

 You are required to enter a **Name** for your class.
 The **Description** is optional but we strongly recommend providing a detailed description to help students find the correct class and to clearly differentiate from others.

 ##Organization
-If you only belong to one Organization then this will be prepulated.
+If you only belong to one Organization then this will be pre-populated.
 If you belong to more than one Organization then be careful to select the appropriate one.

 ##Begin & End Dates
 These are purely for display purposes and are optional.